-Each glacier had 10 data attributes in version 2.0 and 12 in version 3.2.
-In version 4.0 six topographic attributes have been added to the main shapefile entry for each glacier, and each glacier has a hypsometric list stored in a separate regional file.
+The only change in the set of attributes in version 5.0 is a rearrangement of the contents of the fields RGIFlag and GlacType (see below).
+In version 4.0 six topographic attributes were added to the main shapefile entry for each glacier, with each glacier having a hypsometric list stored in a separate regional file.
+Each glacier had 12 data attributes in version 3.2 and 10 in version 2.0.